fsfe/pmpc-website/TRANSLATE.md

 If you are unsure, you can also send the translations to [FSFE's translators list](https://lists.fsfe.org/mailman/listinfo/translators) to let them proofread by other speakers of your language.

+## How to show missing translations?

+If a string in your language isn't translated, the default English version will be used.
+To find out which parts are missing, you need `hugo` installed on your computer.

+Please navigate to the `site/` subdirectory and execute `hugo --i18n-warnings | grep i18n`.
+This shows a list of all missing translations of all languages.
+Please look out for your language code in the third column.
+The fourth column shows the name of the string which is missing in your i18n file.